 Remove any objects that are blocking the house (furniture, pottery, etc.), then use your plastic sheeting to cover anything that can’t be moved (doors, windows, etc.).
 Make sure any openings are completely sealed so water doesn’t get inside, and double check anything electrical.

-If you have gutters, connect your extension wand and your gutter cleaner and clean them first (using plain water, don’t use your cleaning solution for this).
+If you have gutters, connect your extension wand and your gutter cleaner and clean them out first (using just plain water, you don’t need the cleaning solution for this).
 Work from one end to the other, spraying away from downspouts to avoid clogging them.
 If you need to clear a clogged downspout, point the nozzle directly down it and spray until water flows through it smoothly.

-Divide your house into sections of about 10 feet wide and one story high (for example, a 2-story house with a 20 ft. wall would have four sections: top left, top right, bottom left and bottom right).
-Starting with the top story, repeat this step one section at a time.
+Before cleaning, do some quick planning: divide your house into sections of about 10 feet wide and one story high (so a 2-story house with a 20 ft. wall would have four sections: top left, top right, bottom left and bottom right).
+Now, starting with the top story, repeat this step one section at a time.

-Connect the 65° nozzle (usually black), or use your garden sprayer, and spray the cleaning solution onto the siding (spraying from the bottom to the top of the current section).
-If you have a scrub brush, use it to scrub the surface, otherwise let the solution soak for a few minutes.
+Connect the 65° nozzle (usually black), or use your garden sprayer, and spray the cleaning solution onto the siding (spraying from bottom to top).
+Let it soak for a few minutes, especially if you need to remove mold or mildew, then use your brush to scrub the surface.
 Then, switch to the 25° nozzle (usually green) and rinse the cleaning solution off (this time, from top to bottom).
+Make sure you don’t spray too close to cause any damage (generally, you want to keep the nozzle at least a foot away), and if you have vinyl siding (or some other type of lap siding), try to spray at a downward angle so water doesn’t get behind the panels.

-Take down your plastic sheeting, put away your equipment and make sure you properly dispose of any leftover cleaning solution (for those who used chemicals).
-Wait at least 24 hours for the house to dry before putting any exterior decor back up (or before painting).
+Take down your sheeting, put away your equipment and make sure you properly dispose of any leftover cleaning solution (if you used toxic chemicals).
+Wait at least 48 hours for the house to dry before putting any exterior decor back up, or before painting.

 Use your scraper to remove any old, peeling paint.
-Prepare your new paint following the manufacturer’s instructions, then use your applicator to begin painting the house.
-Start with the eaves, then the siding, then the trim, and make sure you apply the recommended number of coats (two coats is standard, but again, follow the manufacturer’s instructions).
+Prepare your new paint following the manufacturer’s instructions, then use your preferred applicator (sprayer, roller, etc.) to begin painting.
+Start with eaves, then do the siding, then do the trim, and make sure you apply the recommended number of coats (two coats is standard, but again, follow the manufacturer’s instructions).

 Frequently asked questions